SiriusUnity3DGameEngine/Unity5-AssetBundleSetting/README.md

 It provides a simple editor tool to set various assetbundle options regardless of Unity's minor version so it works on any version of Unity5.x. and makes it easy to build assetbundles.
-If the version of Unity is 5.3.x, it provides *'ChunkBasedCompression'* option which is newly added on Unity 5.3.x.
+If the version of Unity is 5.3.x, it provides [ChunkBasedCompression](http://docs.unity3d.com/ScriptReference/BuildAssetBundleOptions.ChunkBasedCompression.html) option which is newly added on Unity 5.3.x.

 Usage